Bob Correll

-Bob "Crazy" Correll (born January 7, 1942) is a former daredevil and stuntman from Long Beach, California.
-According to his official biography from Balls, Unlimited, Inc., Correll has enjoyed a varied career racing motorcycles, drag cars, stock cars, and go-carts.
-He has also flown hang gliders, sail planes, powered planes, and hot-air balloons.
-From the 1970s to the late 1990s Bob Correll was associated with the following ventures:
+Bob "Crazy" Correll (January 7, 1942 – 2022) was an American daredevil and stuntman from Long Beach, California.
+According to his official biography from Balls, Unlimited, Inc., Correll enjoyed a varied career racing motorcycles, drag cars, stock cars, and go-carts.
+He also flew hang gliders, sail planes, powered planes, and hot-air balloons.
+From the 1970s to the late 1990s, Correll was associated with the following ventures: